 Welcome to Addiction Freed.
-This is Erik Johnson.
+This is the website founder Erik Johnson.
 I want to talk about how I quit alcohol once and for all.
-It’s been a long battle.
+It is been a long battle with booze and drugs.

-But I can honestly tell you that I’ve been sober for 12 years now.
-And life is great.
+But I can honestly tell you that I have been sober for 13 years now.
+And life is great now that I am not boozing and drugging.
 And I really didn’t even think I was going to be alive this long.

-The last year I was drinking, people said I was gonna die within a year.
+The last year I was drinking and taking part in drug use, so people said I was going to die within a year.
 I already had a heart attack when I was 32, tons of broken relationships and friendships, fired from many jobs.
-Just pathetic, demoralizing descent into hell.
+It was just a pathetic and demoralizing descent into hell.

 And drinking twice a day without eating.
 I mean, getting drunk twice a day without eating.
 Just absolutely hell.